openhealthcare/opal/doc/docs/guides/forms.md

 Modal templates live in `./templates/modals/*`.
 For the Demographics subrecord we would look in `./templates/modals/demographics_modal.html` - which is also available from the URL `/templates/modals/demographics_modal.html`.
-Modal or form templates can be customised per team or sub-team, with template selection handled by the `.get_form_template` classmethod of your Subrecord.
+Modal or form templates can be customised per team or sub-team, with template selection handled by the `.get_modal_template` classmethod of your Subrecord.

 Team customised subrecords are retrieved from the url e.g.